 NITHIN PARTHASARATHY, FOUNDER AND PRESIDENT

 Getting approval to pick up and distribute food to different non-profit organizations that were committed to help the local community seemed like an unpopular idea at first, especially from the fear of unknown caused by the pandemic.
 It required a lot of phone calls, emails, and advocacy so that store managers could understand that many people were struggling with food insecurity, and that I am trying to do something about it, and to find the right organizations who welcomed this help.
 I also had to overcome a lot of questions with regards to health risk concerns and had to be very careful in designing this initiative so the stores were convinced that the food items collected would be donated carefully.
 Initially, I felt like I was under a lot of stress to prove that reducing food waste could help address food insecurity, and to put the safety of consumers first.
 I had to clarify that there was no hidden agenda but simply the motivation to help.
 In overcoming the challenges, I had to be very patient and persistent.
 I had to work hard and trust my abilities to lead and implement this initiative.
 It was upsetting to see that some stores were hesitant to donate but were fine throwing the good food away.
-I thank my parents’ unconditional support in this initiative, and I am proud to say I rescued over $15,000 value of food waste in just 3 months and served hundreds of people in need during COVID19 and we have only just begun.
+I thank my parents’ unconditional support in this initiative, and I am proud to say we rescued over $95,000 value of food waste in just less than a year and served thousands of people in need during COVID19 and we have only just begun.

 We have donated bagels and Starbucks variety food items to different organizations and shelters that serve abused women and children, veterans, seniors, high risk patients, college students, and families with food insecurity.
 I am currently recruiting student leaders and volunteers who could help expand and sustain this initiative in the future.
 I want to inspire others to do the same and would like to work with communities across the country.
 I would like to build an app which could be used to connect people to local resources, while also providing ways that organizations can offer additional support.
+This is a sustainable initiative that will help to reduce food waste and hunger beyond the pandemic.

 AMITA RAMANUJAN, VP OF VOLUNTEER OPERATIONS